 Essentially, this means that you should keep in mind that even if it seems like many other people are leading amazing lives on social media, that doesn’t mean that it’s actually the case, as many people are actually presenting an idealized and disingenuous version of who they are.
 This ties in to the useful adage “don’t compare your behind-the-scenes with someone else’s highlight reel”.

 Summary and conclusions

-- In order to mitigate the negative impact that social media has on you, you can reduce your use of social media by setting concrete goals for yourself and using various tools to enforce those goals, and you can also focus on using social media in a more positive way, which involves doing things such as talking to people that you care about, instead of passively consuming information.
+- To avoid the issues that are associated with social media, you can reduce your use of social media by doing things such as limiting your access and finding alternative activities, and you can also focus on using social media in a more positive way, for example by using it only to communicate with people that you care about.